Skip to main content

 Protocol overview

 Context is a prediction market protocol on Base.
-Three core contracts handle the onchain layer: MarketFactory manages markets and outcome tokens, Settlement matches and settles signed orders, and Holdings custodies user balances.
+Four core contracts handle the onchain layer: MarketFactory manages markets and outcome tokens, Settlement matches and settles signed orders, and Holdings custodies user balances.
 All orders are signed offchain using EIP-712 and settled onchain in batches.

-Contract addresses (Base Sepolia)
+Contract addresses

 Architecture